 - Slice your buns, brush with melted butter and grill for 30 seconds to get a good char.

 - Starting at the bottom but stack on your favorite ingredients.
 I like to use BBQ sauce, lettuce, tomato, red onion, avocado (in that order).

 - Just before you burgers are ready to come off the grill stack with bacon, your favorite cheese, and a good squirt of BBQ sauce.
 Then place the top bun on top and close the grill lid for just 30 seconds.
 This will start melting the cheese and make the top of the brioche bun really soft.

 - Carefully transfer your burger stack onto your bottom bun and enjoy!

-For the ultimate smoky feast, try these smoked potatoes as a side, they are delicious!
+For the ultimate smoky feast, try these smoked mushrooms as a topping, they are delicious!

-I would absolutely LOVE a smoky BBQ sauce recipe to go wth this one, does anyone have a decent home made smoky BBQ sauce recipe out there they are willing to share with me?
+I would absolutely LOVE a smoky BBQ sauce recipe to go with this.
+Does anyone have a recipe they are willing to share with me?